 June 2012 was a very active month in the search for Pandora.

 But it became clear that there were at least three white Jindos in the neighborhood who weren’t lost.
 And at least one of those dogs, Jinsuni, had run loose in the area around the same time Pandora escaped.
-White Jindo mixes turned up in pounds every day, all over the country, and it wasn’t fair to ask Ms. Jung to visit every pound in person.
+White Jindo mixes turned up in pounds every day, all over the country, and it wasn’t fair to ask Ms. Jung to visit every pound in person when she lived in another city with 50-plus dogs.

 Pandora’s tragic disappearance was a hard lesson for all of us.
 Here are a few points to keep in mind for anyone in a similar situation: